 Many gear brands have apps these days.
 We linked Zumies up there because their app is actually pretty good.
 However, you can find official apps for Etnies, Vans, and a bunch of others.
 Plus, many popular brands sell on places like Amazon, eBay, and similar online retailers.
 We definitely recommending trying a board in a shop before buying to make sure it feels right.
 These are good apps to window shop with, though.
 Plus, you can get stuff like cloths, shoes, pads, helmets, and other gear.
 They’re a little difficult to find, but they exist!

 Instagram, Byte, Facebook, etc

 Skateboarders love to showcase their talent.
 The best way to do that is with live streaming video.
 There are a variety of apps that do it.
 Instagram, Periscope, Facebook, and YouTube are the biggest.
 There are also a lot of others, including LiveStream, Twitch, and others.
 We mostly recommend the big three with Facebook, Instagram, and Periscope.
 They have excellent reach, they’re easy, and you can save them to your profile when you’re done.
 They’re also completely free.
-You have a lot of options here and plenty of time to try them until you find one that works for you.
+Byte recently launched as a sequel to Vine and lets you upload seven second clips which can be perfect for showing off a good skate trick.

 Price: Free / Up to $18.99